Do you need help creating an organized desk in your office or workspace?

 How many different electronic devices do you own?

 Make a list of all the devices you own.
-Don’t forget to include devices used on an infrequent basis, such as digital cameras, or recorders.
+Also, don’t forget to include devices used on an infrequent basis, such as digital cameras, or recorders.

-Check your desk drawers and cabinets for device chargers.
-While you’re at it, now’s a good time to label the chargers or cords with tape or plastic tabs.
+Next, check your desk drawers and cabinets for device chargers.
+In fact while you’re at it, now’s a good time to label the chargers or cords with tape or plastic tabs.

-You can either purchase a pre-made charging station made out of wood, plastic or metal, or you can make your own using a sturdy container such a shoe box, or a long, open rectangular plastic container.
+You can either purchase a pre-made charging station made out of wood, plastic or metal.
+Alternatively, you can make your own using a sturdy container such as a long open rectangular plastic container.

-Don’t have space for a multi-device charging station?
+And what if you don’t have space for a multi-device charging station?
 Mount charging cords to the side of a desk, filing cabinet, or in a cloth pocket hanger on the wall.
-You could also keep charging cords contained in a box, clear plastic bag or other container and simply take them out when you need them.
+And you could also keep charging cords contained in a box, clear plastic bag or other container.
+Additionally, you can simply take them out when you need them.

 Use an inbox and outbox